Deformations of some local Calabi-Yau manifolds

-The resolution $\pi \colon \hX \to X$ is: \begin{enumerate} \item a \textsl{good resolution} or a \textsl{log resolution} if $\pi^{-1}(x) = E$ is a divisor with simple normal crossings. \item a \textsl{good equivariant resolution} if $\pi$ is good and equivariant.
-By resolution of singularities, good equivariant resolutions always exist. \item \textsl{crepant} if $K_{\hX} = \pi^*\omega_X$ and hence $K_{\hX}\cong \scrO_{\hX}$, and is a \textsl{good crepant resolution} if $\pi$ is also a good resolution.
-(Thus, for our purposes, a small resolution is crepant but not a good crepant resolution.)
-If there exists a crepant resolution, $(X,x)$ is a rational Gorenstein singularity. \end{enumerate} \end{definition}
+The resolution $\pi \colon \hX \to X$ is \begin{enumerate}[(1)] \item a \textsl{good resolution} (sometimes called a \textsl{log resolution}) if $\pi^{-1}(x) = E$ is a divisor with simple normal crossings; \item a \textsl{good equivariant resolution} if $\pi$ is good and equivariant (by resolution of singularities, good equivariant resolutions always exist); \item \textsl{crepant} if $K_{\hX} = \pi^*\omega_X$ and hence $K_{\hX}\cong \scrO_{\hX}$, and is a \textsl{good crepant resolution} if $\pi$ is also a good resolution.
+Thus, with these definitions, a small resolution is crepant but not a good crepant resolution.
+(Note: If the isolated normal singularity $(X,x)$ admits a not necessarily good resolution $\pi\colon \hX \to X$ with $K_{\hX} \cong \scrO_{\hX}$, then $(X,x)$ is automatically a rational Gorenstein singularity; \textit{cf.} \cite[Corollary~11.9]{Kollar}). \end{enumerate} \end{definition}

-Given a good resolution $\pi\colon \hX \to X$, let $E = \pi^{-1}(E) = \bigcup_{i=1}^rE_i$, where the $E_i$ are smooth divisors in $\hX$.
+Given a good resolution $\pi\colon \hX \to X$, let $E = \pi^{-1}(x) = \bigcup_{i=1}^rE_i$, where the $E_i$ are smooth divisors in~$\hX$.